 The Master's Programme in Anthropology at the University of Copenhagen is offered both in Danish and in English.
-The Danish intake is for applicants with an A-level in Danish.
+The Danish intake is for applicants who can document qualifications on par with the Danish upper secondary school 'Danish level A'.